 Coincidentally, the classic age range of the young adult is 18-30.
 Those years were pretty much exactly my young adult years, 1970 through 1983.
 Eighteen marked the beginning of life outside the sanctuary of institutional learning, as well as my first birthday on my own, almost independent, on a ferry boat in Eastern Canada.
-I’ll explain more later of why young adulthood pretty much ended at thirty.
-For now, suffice it to say that thirty was the age when I started my first real job as a lawyer.
+Young adulthood pretty much ended at the age of 30, when I started my first real job as a lawyer.

 “Gimme Some Truth” is a John Lennon song, on his “Imagine” album, first released in September 1971.

 I loved most of that album, especially the title song; it was hard not to.
 I did realize right away that many of his feelings were impossible dreams that I could not wholly share, a sort of updated “All You Need is Love.”
 But even if it was impossible to “Imagine there’s no countries, . . . nothing to kill or die for and no religion, too,” I still spent a lot of time hoping and dreaming, and especially during the years until reality set in.
 It’s warmer and better to look up than down.

 So much happened during those years, it was almost crazy.
 I lived in three different countries and bounced around relentlessly, somehow managing to complete an extraordinary triple education: first the hippy highway, then the hippy college, and finally the hippy law school.

 It’s that long young adult search that this volume of these memoirs addresses.
 My need to keep moving was a physical hunger, literally.